Creating an Administration Order

 2. Hearing

-The court will then set a hearing date to determine whether an Administration Order should be made, which you’ll need to attend.
+The court will set a hearing date to determine whether an Administration Order should be made, which you’ll need to attend.

 3. Repayments begin

-If the hearing concludes that an Administration Order should be made, then the court will set you a rate of repayment.
-If this would take a long time, they may grant a Composition Order, reducing the amount you owe and limiting the time you need to make repayments for.
+If your repayment will take a long time, the court may grant a Composition Order, reducing the amount you owe and limiting the time you need to make repayments for.

 4. Debt free